The Polish Underground and the Jews, 1939–1945

 The Polish Underground and the Jews, 1939–1945 is a book by American historian Joshua D. Zimmerman, published in 2015 by Cambridge University Press, discussing relations between Poland's Jewish population and the Polish resistance in World War II.
-Zimmerman argues that polarized narratives, one picturing the Polish underground as anti-Semitic and murderous toward Jews and the other hand as heroically rescuing them, are oversimplified; in fact, different segments and members of the Home Army behaved in diverse ways.
+Zimmerman argues that polarized narratives, one picturing the Polish underground as antisemitic and murderous toward Jews and the other hand as heroically rescuing them, are oversimplified; in fact, different segments and members of the Home Army behaved in diverse ways.
 The book has received mostly-positive reviews for its evenhanded treatment of a contentious subject matter.

 Contents

 Researching the book took Joshua Zimmerman nine years.
 He lived for a year in Poland, interviewed witnesses (Jewish survivors as well as Home Army members), and examined archives in the United Kingdom and Israel.
 Zimmerman states that his intent was to present evidence without offering a verdict.

 The book falls into two parts.
 The first and shorter part covers prewar background, the initial German and Soviet occupations of Poland, and the early Polish resistance until 1941.
 The second part covers the remainder of the war, which saw the Polish resistance grow in strength, as well as the main stages of the Holocaust in Poland.
 The book has separate chapters on Polish rescue of Jews and on incidents of the killing of Jews by the Polish resistance.